Stearns Collection of Musical Instruments

 The museum's collections include a number of forged or altered items, purchased by the founder from the notorious Italian instrument dealer Leopoldo Franciolini.
 The museum's web site and signage are unusual among musical instrument museums for the scrupulous care with which these items are identified.

-The collection is exhibited in the lower lobby of the University's Hill Auditorium on the Central Campus and at the Earl V. Moore Building on the North Campus.
+The collection is housed at the North Campus Research Complex and maintains exhibits in the lower lobby of the university's Hill Auditorium on the Central Campus and at the Earl V. Moore Building on the North Campus.